oscar-system/oscar-website/blogs/_posts/2018-08-03-PuiseuxSeries.md

 Puiseux       | ??       |             |       |
 Laurent       |          |             |       |

-Initially I intended to give timings only for Puiseux series.
-However, I am not certain if Sage supports Puiseux series directly like the other systems.
+Initially we intended to give timings only for Puiseux series.
+However, it's not clear if Sage supports Puiseux series directly like the other systems.

 With some additional work, as we are working with eta quotients in this case, one may work directly with Laurent series in $q$ instead of Puiseux series in $q^{1/24}$.
-This is not always convenient, but it does work in our case.
+This is not always convenient, but it does work for this example.
 (Note that simply replacing
 $q^{1/24}$ with $q$ throughout will also work, at the expense of possibly radically increasing the sparsity.)